Eng0AI/denuvo-slides-template/slides.md

 **Fingerprint Patching**

-- Make Game think it runs on different PC
+- Replay fingerprint features of different PC
 - Hardcode token for that PC

-→ Find all fingerprints and patch every use in the game
+→ Find all features and patch every use in the game

 </v-clicks>